Excius/pingio/README.md

 # Pingio

-Pingio is a Web Socket-based chat application built using [Socket.io](https://socket.io/).
+[Pingio](https://pingio.onrender.com/) is a Web Socket-based chat application built using [Socket.io](https://socket.io/).
 This project demonstrates real-time communication in a web environment, making it easy to set up and use for chat applications or other real-time features.

 ## Features

 - Real-time messaging powered by WebSockets.
 - Built with a combination of **HTML**, **CSS**, and **JavaScript** for the frontend.
 - Backend powered by **Socket.io**, enabling seamless real-time communication.

+## Upcoming in Pingio v1.1

+We're excited to announce that **Pingio v1.1** is in the works!
+We are porting the whole project to TypeScript from JavaScript to reduce bugs, and we are also introducing *Voice Channel* for you guys.

 ## Upcoming in Pingio v2